UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-brainstorm/README.md

 Methodology

-6. Literature Review: Conduct a thorough review of existing research and select appropriate LLMs for the task.
+1. Literature Review: Conduct a thorough review of existing research and select appropriate LLMs for the task.
 Review and prepare an exploratory report on the data provided.

-7. Initial solution: Try to solve the task initially only by using prompt engineering techniques.
+2. Initial solution: Try to solve the task initially only by using prompt engineering techniques.

-8. Evaulation definition: Define (semi-)automatic evaluation criteria and implement it.
+3. Evaulation definition: Define (semi-)automatic evaluation criteria and implement it.
 Take the following into account: identification of important news, correct roads namings, correct filtering, text lengths and words, ...

-9. LLM (Parameter-efficient) fine-tuning: Improve an existing LLM to perform the task automatically.
+4. LLM (Parameter-efficient) fine-tuning: Improve an existing LLM to perform the task automatically.
 Provide an interface to do an interactive test.

-10. Evaluation and Performance Analysis: Assess the effectiveness of each technique by measuring improvements in model performance, using appropriate automatic (P, R, F1) and human evaluation metrics.
+5. Evaluation and Performance Analysis: Assess the effectiveness of each technique by measuring improvements in model performance, using appropriate automatic (P, R, F1) and human evaluation metrics.

 Recommended Literature

-· Lab session materials · RTV Slo data: LINK (zip format).
+- Lab session materials · RTV Slo data: LINK (zip format).
 The data consists of:

-o Promet.si input resources (Podatki - PrometnoPorocilo_2022_2023_2024.xlsx).
+- Promet.si input resources (Podatki - PrometnoPorocilo_2022_2023_2024.xlsx).

-o RTV Slo news texts to be read through the radio stations (Podatki - rtvslo.si).
+- RTV Slo news texts to be read through the radio stations (Podatki - rtvslo.si).

-o Additional instructions for the students that manually type news texts (PROMET, osnove.docx, PROMET.docx).
+- Additional instructions for the students that manually type news texts (PROMET, osnove.docx, PROMET.docx).

 EXTRA INSTRUCTIONS: